top of page

 What do we know?

 Most people live in Groningen with pleasure and satisfaction.
 But this quality of life in the earthquake zone is slightly lower than in other parts of Groningen.
-Residents experience a great deal of nuisance from gas extraction, but they want to continue living in the area.
+Residents are greatly inconvenienced by gas production, but people want to continue living in the area.
 Residents would therefore like to invest in the area and would prefer to spend this on alternative energy, making buildings more sustainable, keeping facilities immediate, promoting employment and making buildings earthquake-resistant.

 What don’t we know?